andersrorvikknowit/dabs-with-python-ws/README.md

 ## Exercise 11

 Have a look at [bundle2](do_not_use_until_exercise_6/bundles/bundle2) Compare it to the bundle you made in Exercise 1.
 What are your thoughts?
 In my opinion It has less "cruft", less yaml, and our mutators can be reused across bundles, and we only have a single project file, a single .venv, and so on.
-Working with bundle files, locally, in your own IDE, then deploying it for testing, or using databricks-connect is also a possibility.
+You can work with the bundles locally, in your own IDE or make use of databricks-connect to work with the bundles.
+Another option is to use a dev container with spark support.

 ## Summary and final thoughts